dbachrach/OCUDL/README.md

 Literals are usually baked right in to the compiler.
 OCUDL, however, does not extend the compiler; it simply uses what already exists in the Objective-C runtime.
 You can learn more about OCUDL's internals at [OCUDL In Depth](http://dbachrach.com/posts/ocudl-in-depth/).

 The [OCUDL source](https://github.com/dbachrach/OCUDL) is available on GitHub under the [MIT License](http://opensource.org/licenses/MIT).
+Documentation is at [CocoaDocs](http://cocoadocs.org/docsets/OCUDL/).
 Pull requests, bugs, and issues are welcome.

 ## Example